wormhole-foundation/hello-wormhole/README.md

 Users with any wallet can request greetings to be emitted on any chain that is part of the system.

+### How does it work?

+[Check out Part 2](HOW_DOES_IT_WORK.md) for an in-depth explanation of how Wormhole Relayer causes contracts on other blockchains to be called with the appropriate inputs!

 ### Full Cross-chain HelloWormhole solidity contract

 **Full Github Repository with Testing infrastructure here: [https://github.com/JoeHowarth/hello-wormhole/blob/main/src/HelloWormhole.sol](https://github.com/JoeHowarth/hello-wormhole/blob/main/src/HelloWormhole.sol)**